The tank ride took place during a visit to Haig barracks in Bergen-Hohne, and BFBS cameras were there for the occasion.

 After more than a decade of full-time military service, Prince Harry ended his career with the Army in June 2015, following a secondment to Australian Special Forces.

-A year ago, Prince Harry was formally appointed Captain General Royal Marines by Her Majesty the Queen.
+Two years ago, Prince Harry was formally appointed Captain General Royal Marines by Her Majesty the Queen.

 He assumed the role in succession to his grandfather, HRH The Duke of Edinburgh.